hydpy-dev/hydpy/hydpy/docs/HydPy-H.rst

 ===============

-HydPy implements a very close emulation of the central routines of the famous HBV96 model, introduced by `Lindström et al. (1997)`_.
+HydPy implements a very close emulation of the central routines of the famous HBV96 model, introduced by `Lindstroem et al. (1997)`_.
 As discussed in `Tyralla and Schumann (2013)`_, the results of HydPy-H and the IHMS-HBV96 implementation of the Swedish Meteorological and Hydrological Institute agree very well for the majority of the tested river basins [#f1]_ .
 This documentation focusses on technical aspects of HydPy-H and tries to be as precise as possible regarding the implementation of the process equations.
-The background of the scientifical developement of the HBV96 model is more thoroughly covered in `Lindström et al. (1997)`_.
+The background of the scientifical development of the HBV96 model is more thoroughly covered in `Lindstroem et al. (1997)`_.

 HydPy-H is divided into three models: